ILF Scotland

 ILF Scotland cannot contribute towards a cost:

-• related to any other (e.g. contractual) payments that a recipient may have agreed to make, or
+• related to any other (e.g. contractual) payments that a recipient may have agreed to make

 Payroll Costs